British HallmarksCopyright © Notice

 The picture here is an example of a London 1883/84 date letter mark on 18 carat gold, with the entry from Bradbury for the same date letter on silver.
-There is only one book that I am aware of, Jackson's Silver and Gold Marks, that shows the shield shapes used on gold as well as those used on silver.
+There is only one book that I am aware of that shows the shield shapes used on gold as well as those used on silver; Jackson's Silver and Gold Marks.
 You are welcome to email me via my contact page if you need help with a hallmark or date letter.

 Some Birmingham town mark and date letter shields for silver are also not the same shape as shown in the published tables but instead are triangular with a point at the base, and sometimes cut top corners.
-The Birmingham Assay Office told me that the outline around hallmarks for watch cases are not shown in Bradbury and that the marks shown are those used for silver wares and jewellery etc. They said that watch cases mostly have different outline designs and promised further information.
+The Birmingham Assay Office told me that the outline around hallmarks for watch cases are not shown in Bradbury and that the marks shown are those used for silver wares and that watch cases often have different shield shapes.
 However, I have at least one example of Birmingham hallmarks with the "k" of 1909/1910 that does have the same shield shapes as shown in Bradbury, so I think this was principally a nineteenth century practice.